I stood at dusk and looked around the garden small and dim;

 with meaning barely out of reach and sense just out of play,

-but here and there it rose to have one drop of sobbing cry,
+but here and there it rose to reach the keen of sobbing cry,

 and then no doubt remained at all: it said that I would die.